 (Multiple widgets areas)

-Where Can I See My Widgets?
+How Can I See My WordPress Widgets?

 On the right-hand side of the screen, you can see your “active” widgets …

-(Activate or deactivate widgets using drag-and-drop)
+(Activate or deactivate widgets using drag and drop)

 In a default WordPress installation, your site already comes with a number of pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.

-WP Widgets Features: Drag-And-Drop
+WordPress Widgets Features: Drag-And-Drop

 (Rearrange widgets using drag-and-drop)

-- A subscription form,
+- A newsletter opt-in form,

 - A click for support banner, and

-(Drag & drop to rearrange widgets in your widget area)
+(Drag-and-drop to rearrange widgets in your widget area)

 (WordPress widgets are really easy to use!)

-Pretty simple stuff, huh?
+Pretty cool, huh?